ibm-cloud-docs/AnalyticsEngine/Upload-files-to-HDFS.md

 You access the HDFS CLI by using the HDFS command.
 Refer to the following examples for using the HDFS CLI:

-- **Creating an empty directory**

- To create a directory under the user home:
+1. To create a directory under the user home:

  ```
  hdfs dfs –mkdir –p /user/clsadmin/test-dir
  ```

-- **Uploading a file to HDFS**

- To upload a file to an existing HDFS directory:
+1. To upload a file to an existing HDFS directory:

  ```
  hdfs dfs –put test-file /user/clsadmin/test-dir
  ```

-- **Deleting a file/directory from HDFS**

- To delete file/directory from HDFS:
+1. To delete a file or directory from HDFS:

  ```
  hdfs dfs –rm –f /user/clsadmin/test-dir